coltongrainger/quamash/README.md

 ---
+title: Lecture Notes Wiki
 toc: false
 ---

 ## Welcome

-This wiki consolidates my notes and a partial bibliography.
+This wiki consolidates lecture notes and a partial bibliography.

-I aim to tend to the content while I am preparing for my preliminary exams (in mathematics) at the University of Colorado in Boulder.
-Some passages may be intolerably raw,^[For example, I have a [parsing script](https://raw.githubusercontent.com/coltongrainger/dotfiles/master/.local/bin/scripts/mnep.sh) to format lines beginning with `CAPS!` into $\LaTeX$ [front-back cards](https://raw.githubusercontent.com/coltongrainger/dotfiles/master/.config/mnemosyne/config.py) for mnemosyne.] but others are eventually meant to be *cooked and et*.
+I aim to tend to the content while I am preparing for preliminary exams (in mathematics) at the University of Colorado in Boulder.
+Some pages may be intolerably raw,^[Avoid them!] but others are eventually meant to be dug up and eaten.

+The name quamash (kwəˈmæʃ) is an early anglicization of *Camas*:

+> 1814 *Lewis & Clarke's Exp.* (1893) 958 The Chopunnish are now dispersed in villages‥for the purpose of collecting quamash.
+(OED)

-### Related
+### Related work

-I look up to many others who've started similar projects; please see also:
+I appreciate folks who've started similar projects; see also:

 - Joachim Breitner's [MitScriebWiki](http://mitschriebwiki.nomeata.de/)
 - Michael Pacer's [Qualifying Exam Materials](https://mpacer.org/qualifying-exam-materials/#/qualifying-exam-written-portion/)